 - Life cover at affordable rates

-- Get claim payout on first diagnosis of 34 Critical Illnesses (optional)2
+- Get claim payout on the first diagnosis of 34 Critical Illnesses (optional)2

 - In-built Terminal Illness Cover - you get the full sum assured if you are diagnosed with a terminal illness4

-- In-built Premium Waiver on permanent disability due to accident
+- In-built Premium Waiver on permanent disability due to an accident

 - Choice of 4 payout options - lump sum, regular income, increasing income and lump sum+regular income